luapower/ui0/ui.md

 ### Forwarded properties, methods and events

-The ui singleton is mostly a thin facade over [nw]'s app singleton:
+The ui singleton is mostly a thin facade over [nw]'s app singleton.
+Those `ui` features which map directly to nw app features are listed below but are not documented here again.

 -------------------------------------- ---------------------------------------
 __native properties__